🏈 Sydney, Australia

 Local Government Established

 Waverley was the second Sydney suburb to become a municipality.
-This happened on June 13, 1859, when Sir William Denison, who was the Governor-General and also the Governor-in-Chief of the Colony of New South Wales, proclaimed the establishment of "The Municipality of Waverley".
-At one of its earliest meetings, in December, 1859, the new Waverley Council divided the Municipality into three wards (or sections), and named them Bondi, Waverley and Nelson.
-Later a fourth ward was added and called Lawson.
+This happened on June 13, 1859, when Sir William Denison proclaimed the establishment of "The Municipality of Waverley".
+At one of its earliest meetings, in December 1859, the new Waverley Council divided the Municipality into three wards, naming them Bondi, Waverley and Nelson.
 Today those wards are named Bondi, Waverley, Hunter and Lawson.

 As the beach became increasingly popular, O'Brien threatened to stop public beach access.
-However, the Municipal Council believed that the Government needed to intervene to make the beach a public reserve.
-However it was not until June 9, 1882, that the NSW Government acted and Bondi Beach became a public beach.
+However, it was not until June 9, 1882, that the NSW Government acted and Bondi Beach became a public beach.

-The first tramway reached the beach in 1884 and the line was electrified in 1906, replacing the steam powered tram engines and trailer cars.
-In 1926, Waverley Municipal Council introduced parking fees and timed parking as due to the increased popularity of cars.
-There were days where there were more than 1,000 cars parked in and around Bondi while in 1928/29, over 87,000 vehicles used the Council car park.
+The first tramway reached the beach in 1884 and the line was electrified in 1906.
+In 1926, Waverley Municipal Council introduced parking fees and timed parking due to the increased popularity of cars.
 The last tram to North Bondi and Bronte ran on Sunday 28th February, 1960.

 Swimming at Bondi Beach